Cheapest Car Insurance for 19-Year-Olds

 Ensure you are getting the best rate for your insurance.
 Compare quotes from the top insurance companies.

-Best Car Insurance Rates for 19-Year-Olds
+Best Cheap Car Insurance Rates for 19-Year-Olds

 Progressive stands out with the lowest monthly rate at just $148, making it an excellent starting point for price-conscious families.
 While the monthly differences might seem small, they add up.
 Choosing Progressive over Allstate saves you nearly $1,400 annually.

-Shopping for car insurance as a 19-year-old can feel overwhelming, but these four companies consistently deliver competitive rates for young drivers on family policies.
+These four companies consistently deliver competitive rates for young drivers on family policies.
 The rates below represent teens with clean driving records added to family policies.

 Progressive$148$1,771